markandtwin/Pull-a-long/README.md

 ## Demo data

-Khc-73_demo.fastq is included as sample dataset.
+Khc-73_demo.fastq is included as sample dataset as well as the output from it.
 This file contains PL-Seq data for Khc-73 in Drosophila melanogaster.
-It typically takes only 1-2 minutes to run all 5 step listed above.
+It typically takes only 1 minute to run all 5 step listed above using this demo data set.